 Petroleum History Video

-In addition to responding to requests for photography resources, the society has researched a selection of petroleum video and film links.
-Importantly, many community museums have created local historical videos — and documented oral histories.
+Often in response to requests for photography resources, the society also has researched petroleum history video links.
+Oil and gas museums also keep local videos and document oral histories.

 The following links are some easily accessible resources.
 Visit here again, because this list will grow.
 We encourage follow-up calls and emails that help AOGHS maintain and expand its links for future mage researchers.